 Whether you’re taking your first shot at coaching youth baseball or you’ve been doing it for decades, the first practice of the season is a big deal.
 You will meet new kids (and parents), and you will have to quickly discover where they fit on the baseball field.
-You want every kid to be a better player and person by season’s end, and that starts with a strong first practice.
+You want every kid to be a better player by season’s end, and that starts with a strong first practice.

 Here are some tips to get the season off to a great start.